Breast Asymmetry Correction London

 Is there an optimum age for breast asymmetry correction surgery?You need to have fully developed breasts, otherwise any benefit could be undone by further growth.

 We do not treat patients below the age of 18 years.

 What type of anaesthetic will be used for breast asymmetry correction?Breast asymmetry correction surgery will be performed under a general anaesthetic.
-This means you will not be awake for your surgery.
+This means you will be asleep and comfortable for your surgery.

 What will the recovery period be like after breast asymmetry correction?After breast asymmetry correction surgery, it is normal to experience some level of bruising and swelling.
 This may last around four weeks.

 You may wish to take pain medication to help alleviate any symptoms.
 Applying ice may also help to reduce pain and swelling.

 Will I have scars following breast asymmetry correction surgery?The level of scarring after breast asymmetry correction surgery depends on the type of procedure to restore breast symmetry.
 All incisions result in a scar after surgery.
 Breast enlargement surgery results in a small scar which is positioned in the inframammary fold beneath the breast.
 Breast lift and breast reduction surgery have more visible scarring that may extend from the nipple to the inferior breast fold.
 Your surgeon is skilled in all type of breast asymmetry correction surgery and will use techniques to result in scarring that is as cosmetically acceptable as possible.
 Scars generally fade in appearance over the course of a year.
 Centre for Surgery are experts in scar revision procedures and have access to the full range of procedures including laser and microneedling to treat prominent scarring.